caltechlibrary/newt/README.md

 ## This missing bits

-With the above list along you can build complex applications that run inside the web browser and never move beyond that for the back end aside from configuration and loading your database schema, views and functions.
-The trouble is relying on JavaScript assemble of content in the web browser is not a nice user experience[^1].
-It's nicer if the web browser can make a minimum number of requests to a single web service and get back useful results without having to process more than HTML and CSS.
+With the above list can already can build complex applications that run inside the web browser.
+The cost is JavaScript is required to render everything.
+The trouble is relying on JavaScript assemble of content in the web browser is a horrible idea[^2].
+A better approach is then web browser can make a minimum number of requests to a single web service and get back useful results without having to process more than HTML and CSS.

-Typically the answer has been to write more middleware and I want to avoid that complexity.
+Taking the better approach in the past has required the writing of more middleware.
+I think we can avoid that or at least avoid complex middleware.

-Over the last many years many web frameworks developed for Go, Java, JavaScript, PHP, Python, Ruby, etc. rely on a concept of "routes" in defining the behavior of web applications.
+Over the last many years many web frameworks developed for Go, Java, JavaScript, PHP, Python, Ruby, etc. that rely on a concept of "routes".
+The routes form the applications expressed through a collection of predictable URLs.
 A route can be though of as an HTTP method and a URL path.
 To build something for the web in these environments you wind up creating a bunch of functions that map a route to a data source, assemble it and then hand it back.
 Sometimes those functions are well encapsulated (e.g. static file access) requiring minimal coding.
-More comply they become complex, setting up data, validating things, managing data and eventually returning what the web browser requested.
+More commonly they become complex.
+They perform data modeling and validating.
+They may require coordination between data models.
+Often the middleware gets stuck also imposing a access management system and thus user profile manage.
+Of course they still need to eventually returning an appropriate response to the web browser.

+What if we align access crontrol with our front end web server or express it at the database level?
 What if we could treat the output of a data pipeline as easily as we provide static file access?
-I think the answer is yes.
-Newt provides a simple web service that takes a YAML file and pairs the requests it receives with a data pipe line.
+I think the answer is "yes we can" to both of these propositions.
+Newt provides a simple web service that takes a YAML file and pairs the requests it receives with a data pipeline.
 The last stage of the pipeline executed is returned to the web browser.
-If there is a failure in the pipe line then an appropriate error is returned to the requesting web browser.
-Additionally Newt's web service can provide basic data validation by using its knowledge of the data models available in the pipe line.
-Newt's code generator can create the SQL, templates and HTML to make that consistent.

-With that there isn't much middleware left to write.
+If there is a failure in the pipeline then an appropriate error is returned to the requesting web browser.
+Additionally Newt's web service can provide basic data validation by using its knowledge of the data models available in the pipeline.
+Newt's code generator can create the SQL, templates and HTML needed to assemble a basic human user interface.
+If that is correct there isn't much middleware left to write.

-[^1]: See <https://infrequently.org/2024/01/performance-inequality-gap-2024/> for a nice discussion of the problem.
+[^2]: See <https://infrequently.org/2024/01/performance-inequality-gap-2024/> for a nice discussion of the problem.

 ## What comes with the Newt Project?

-- [newt](newt.1.md) a [web service](https://en.wikipedia.org/wiki/microservices) designed for working with other "off the shelf" micro services.
+- [newt](newt.1.md) a [web service](https://en.wikipedia.org/wiki/microservices) designed for working with other "off the shelf" web services.
 It functions both as a data router and as a static file server.
 It is responsible for vetting requests against the models described in the YAML file.
 The same models used to generate the SQL for the database and the templates for user with a template engine.
 - [newtgen](newtgen.1.md) is a command line program that reads the Newt YAML file and generates SQL and templates used to build your application.
-The SQL generated currently target Postgres+PostgREST.
+The generated SQL currently targets Postgres+PostgREST.
 - [newtmustache](newmustache.1.md) is a recent additional to the prototype suite.
 When discussing using Pandoc templates with colleagues some people pointed out they didn't like Pandoc templates.
 Newt's template engine uses [Mustache](https://mustache.github.io/) template markup to render JSON content.
 It functions like Pandoc in server mode.
 You POST a request to the template engine that includes both your template and JSON data and it returns the transformed result.
 This demonstrates that you can swap out the template engine and still use the Newt web service.

 NOTE: See the [user manual](user_manual.md) for details